 The Fremont County Department of Transportation is responsible for the maintenance and construction of those roadway and drainage structure assets sustained through the direct and indirect efforts of Fremont County.
 We strive to be effective and efficient in the management of the transportation related infrastructure as needed within the public right-of-way of Fremont County maintained roads.

-2015 Material Bid Information
+2015 Material Bid Information (Now Closed)

 The Fremont County Department of Transportation will be accepting sealed bids on 2015 projects to include the following material: